Try it

 | Audit logs | Owners/admins can inspect workspace-scoped governance, agent, integration, and app-data changes without exposing secrets or payloads |

-| Live data persistence | Apps persist data in MongoDB via useCollection/useDoc — live updates via Change Streams |
+| Live data persistence | Apps persist data in MongoDB via useCollection/useDoc with live updates via Change Streams |

-| Async agent execution | Agents run in the background and write results to the app’s database — even after the user closes their browser |
+| Async agent execution | Agents run in the background and write results to the app’s database, even after the user closes their browser |

 | Real-time streaming | See text, tool calls, and reasoning appear as they happen |